wpengine/atlas-shopify-blueprint/README.md

 ## Development

-Copy `.env.local.sample` to `.env.local` in your local development environment.
-The sample env file points to the dev Shopify Blueprint Wordpress site, but you can change it to point to a local Wordpress site instead.
+Copy `.env.local.sample` to `.env.local` in your local development environment to set environment variables locally.
+The sample env file points to the demo Shopify Blueprint Wordpress site, but you can change it to point to a local Wordpress site instead.
+Add your Shopify variables to configure the Shopify Client.

-If you run into issues with `npm install` try use `npm install --legacy-peer-deps`
+Install dependencies with `npm install` - if you run into issues try `npm install --legacy-peer-deps`

 Make sure that any Wordpress site that is connected to this headless site has set its Permalinks to use this custom structure: